Submission of the Clergy Act 1533: Subsequent developments

 Section 3 of the act (which provides that no Canons shall be contrary to the Royal Prerogative or the customs, laws or statutes of this realm) does not apply to any rule of ecclesiastical law relating to any matter for which provision may be made by Canon in pursuance of the Church of England (Worship and Doctrine) Measure 1974 (No. 3) or section 1 of the Church of England (Miscellaneous Provisions) Measure 1976 (No. 3).

-Section 4

-In section 4 of the act, the words of commencement were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
-6. c.
-62).

-In section 4 of the act, the words from "but that all manner of appelles" to the end were repealed by section 87 of, and schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1).

-Section 5

-In section 5 of the act, the words of commencement were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
-6. c.
-62).

-Section 5 of the act was repealed by section 13 of, and Part I of schedule 4 to, the Criminal Law Act 1967.

-Section 6

-Section 5 of the act was repealed by section 87 of, and schedule 5 to, the Ecclesiastical Jurisdiction Measure 1963 (No. 1).
+The whole act, so far as unrepealed, except sections 1 and 3, was repealed by section 1 of, and part II of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.
+The repeal by the 1969 of section 2 of the Act of Supremacy (1 Eliz.
+1. c.
+1) does not affect the continued operation, so far as unrepealed, of the act.